davidtheclark/jquery.cssAnimateAuto/README.md

 # jquery.cssAnimateAuto

+> **CURRENTLY UNMAINTAINED: LOOKING FOR A NEW MAINTAINER!** If you like and use this module, please consider taking over.
+File an issue to let me know you're interested!

 A jQuery plugin that *uses CSS transitions* to animate an element's height or width to or from `auto`.

 ## Installation